box/developer.box.com/content/guides/embed/ui-elements/explorer.md

 ## Custom actions

-You can expand the actions in the **More Options** menu for files and folders in content explorer and picker.
+You can expand the actions in the **More Options** menu for files and folders in Content Explorer and Content Picker.
 Your custom options show when user clicks the ellipsis button.

 <iframe height="560"
 scrolling="no"